Shaun Matthew

 Christina Waldock

-Christina was born in Glasgow in 1973 and spoke her first words in 'Weegie.
-She lived in Zambia as a toddler and Kenya around the age of 8, absorbing different languages and cultures before she could learn about them in books.
+Christina was born in Glasgow and her first words were in 'Weegie.
+She lived in Zambia and Kenya as a child, absorbing different languages and cultures before she could learn about them in books.
 The sounds, smells, rhythms and images of Africa are deeply ingrained in her memory, and they led to an avid interest in world cultures and a natural gift for languages which she went on to pursue at Pembroke College, Cambridge.

-She lived on the North Hull estste for a while after returning from Zambia -African jungle to Urban jungle, memories of both etched on her subconscious; the social deprivations and cultural divides of Africa and her home town gave her a sense of social (in)justice.
-She spent most of her formative years in Hull and knows the complex social currents of the city well, having returned to the area in 2003 to bring up her own family.
+She lived on the North Hull Estate for a while after returning from Zambia -African jungle to Urban jungle, the social deprivations and cultural divides of Africa and her home town making a big impression.
+Having spent most of her formative years in Hull and returned to the area in 2003 to bring up her own family, she knows the complex social currents of the city well,

-Christina's passion for music was ignited through the cello at the age of 6.
-She progressed quickly, giving many public performances during her childhood and adolescence.
+Christina's passion for music was ignited by the cello at the age of 6.
+She progressed quickly, giving her first public performance within a year.
 She gained a scholarship to the Purcell School in London at 16 and dove headlong into the wolrd of chamber music, winning an international competition (Stage '91, Barcelona) as cellist of the Juventus Quartet.
 Since then her freelance career has taken her all over Europe, to Russia and to Canada.
 She regularly plays concertos with UK orchestras and has given recitals at music clubs and festivals across the UK with Mark Knoop for 20 years.
-She loves to improvise and has collaborated in several multi-disciplinary projects over the years.
-She is also a Gongmaster and has a sound healing practice in East Yorkshire.
+She loves to improvise and has collaborated in several multi-disciplinary projects over the years, also recording albums with Barbara Dickson and Hull-based indie folk band Pavey Ark.
+She also has a sound healing practice in East Yorkshire.

 Christina co-founded the Yorkshire Wolds Music Foundation in 2022 and is the Artistic Director of the Yorkshire Wolds Music Festival.
 She and Shaun met in 2017 whilst playing in an orchestra and immediatley felt a strong kinship.
 Hull Jam Factory is the result of many years' research & dreaming, a strong love for Hull & its people, a desire to give back to the town that gave her so much growing up and a belief that Hull deserves to be celebrated.

-Here are some of our regular players - personnel
+Here are just some of our regular players...

 Flute